KLubina/learning-website-basics-of-php/README.md

-# PHP Grundlagen
+# PHP Basics

-PHP ist eine Skriptsprache, die speziell für die dynamische Webentwicklung entwickelt wurde.
+PHP is a scripting language specifically designed for dynamic web development.

 ## How I access the Website